-For subsequent computers, before initiating the SolidWorks Enterprise PDM upgrade, use Get Latest Version to download the vault Toolbox folder.
+To upgrade additional computers, before initiating the SolidWorks Enterprise PDM upgrade, use Get Latest Version to download the vault Toolbox folder to the local cache.

 SolidWorks Installation Manager will verify that the Toolbox files are up to date when you run the installation.